Pisi-Deff/PasswordManager/README.md

  * pdo_mysql for MySQL/MariaBD
 * Access to a mail server for sending emails.

-**Note**: The application has currently only been tested with PostgreSQL & MySQL databases.
-In theory, it should work with MSSQL/Oracle as well, as their simple select/update and function syntaxes are similar.
-I would appreciate it if anyone can confirm that it does.
+**Note**: The application has currently **NOT** been tested with Microsoft SQL Server databases.
+In theory, it should work, because the simple select/update and function syntaxes are similar.
+Though I would appreciate it if anyone can confirm that it does.

 # Installation